colejensen/finalproject/README.md

 ### Subsampling

 I need to get a subsample of the available genomes (as there are far too many to use).
-I collected country level mortality rates (deaths per 100,000 people) for each country<sub>[source number](https://coronavirus.jhu.edu/data/mortality) </sub>.
+I collected country level mortality rates (deaths per 100,000 people) for each country<sub>[12](https://coronavirus.jhu.edu/data/mortality) </sub>.
 Using these rates, I find the proportion of genomes for each country and input them as a subsampling scheme that will output roughly 1,250 genomes using the `subsampling_metadata.py` python script.
 This subsampling scheme will not subsample any genomes after July 31st, 2020.
 This will create a list of genomes to include in the keep.txt file within the config folder to only use the listed genomes in the Nextstrain pipeline.
 This will be repeated three times to get three different subsamples.

 ### Nextstrain